 RecipeStripper

-Pull clean recipes from any website.
-Four extraction methods, 120+ supported sites, AI fallback for everything else.
+Pull clean recipes from public recipe URLs.
+Four extraction methods, 120+ listed sites, AI fallback for messy pages.

-Try it now — paste any recipe URL
+Try it now — paste a public recipe URL

 How Recipe Data Gets onto Webpages

-Every major recipe site embeds machine-readable recipe data into its pages.
-This isn't for your benefit — it's for Google's.
+Many major recipe sites embed machine-readable recipe data into their pages.
+This isn't just for your benefit — it's also for search engines.
 Structured data tells search engines "this is a recipe page, here are the ingredients, here's the cook time, here are the steps."
-Google rewards this with rich search results: the star ratings, cook times, and ingredient previews you see in recipe search results.
+Google can use this for rich search results: the star ratings, cook times, and ingredient previews you see in recipe search results.

 The two dominant formats are JSON-LD (a block of JSON embedded in a script tag) and Microdata (HTML attributes on elements).
 Both use the Schema.org Recipe schema to describe the same information in slightly different ways.
 Either format contains everything you need: a structured list of ingredients with quantities and a sequential list of instruction steps.